 Default Settings for New Accounts

-New accounts start with a blank slate with the following settings configured:
+New accounts start with the following settings configured:

 - Explicit Alerts: Enabled